 Bacteriophages — or “phages” for short — are viruses that infect bacteria.
-Phages are a high priority for exploration at Arcadia.
-They are extremely under-studied relative to the great richness of biological novelty that they represent, are highly abundant in most ecosystems, and serve as excellent test cases for the development of novel computational and experimental approaches to explore non-model biology.
+They are extremely under-studied relative to the great richness of biological novelty that they represent, are highly abundant in most ecosystems, and serve as excellent test cases for developing novel computational and experimental techniques.

 Phages’ pervasive use of non-canonical nucleic acid chemistries is especially interesting to us.
 DNA is often represented as a simple four-letter alphabet.
 However, there are actually way more than four types of DNA nucleotides out there [1].
 And while use of non-standard or modified nucleotides is seen across the tree of life, phages in particular display a striking diversity of non-canonical DNA chemistries [2][3][4][5].